sheehui/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other through commands**

-Command types fall into 3 main categories.
+Command types fall into three main categories.
 1. Model-level commands
 2. Client-level commands
 3. UI-browsing commands

 Despite falling under the three broad categories, the commands still have many similarities.
 Thus, we give an in depth explanation of how the first category works.
-Subsequent explanation of commands from the other 2 categories will follow the same framework but differ slightly.
+Subsequent explanation of commands from the other two categories will follow the same framework but differ slightly.

 #### 4.2.1 Model-level commands